roundpilot/superpowers/README.md

   #### Activation

-  Once installed, Superpowers skills are available via the **`/using-superpowers`** slash command.
-Type `/using-superpowers` at the start of a session to activate the skill system. *(Note: If you are using the Antigravity IDE or Antigravity 2.0, restart the application or open a new chat session after installing to ensure the plugin is scanned and loaded).* The agent will load the bootstrap and tool mapping, then brainstorming, TDD, subagent-driven-development, and all other skills will trigger automatically for the rest of the session.
+  Once installed, Superpowers skills are available via the **`/using-superpowers`** slash command in the Antigravity IDE.
+For the Antigravity CLI, the command is **`/superpowers:using-superpowers`**.
+Type the appropriate command at the start of a session to activate the skill system. *(Note: If you are using the Antigravity IDE or Antigravity 2.0, restart the application or open a new chat session after installing to ensure the plugin is scanned and loaded).* The agent will load the bootstrap and tool mapping, then brainstorming, TDD, subagent-driven-development, and all other skills will trigger automatically for the rest of the session.

   #### Verify Installation

 1. Start a new Antigravity session
-2. Type `/using-superpowers`
+2. Type `/using-superpowers` (or `/superpowers:using-superpowers` if using the Antigravity CLI)
 3. Say "Let's make a react todo list"
 4. The brainstorming skill should trigger automatically